 - On APA PsycNET®’s Advanced Search page, Use the Date limit to specify a preset range – 1 year ago to present, 3 years ago to present, or 5 years ago to present – or set your own range of years.

 2. On the search results page, use the option to Filter Results by Year in the left-hand side, or sort by Year to view the most recently published materials first.

 Searching by Release Date

 If you are running a saved search to see what’s new on PsycINFO, it can be a good idea to use the Release Date limit.
 This way you’ll see both new publications, and relevant older materials that have been recently added to PsycINFO.

 - On the Advanced Search page, use Added to PsycNET to limit to records added in the last 7 days, 14 days, or 30 days.
-Note: this tool is only available on APA PsycNET.2.
-On the Advanced Search page, change “Any Field” to “Release Date.”
-Enter your date using the format YYYYMMDD.
+Note: this tool is only available on APA PsycNET.

 If you plan to run a search periodically to check for new materials added to PsycINFO, a better strategy is to save the search and set up a Search Alert, so you’ll be notified automatically.
-See our recent post for more information.
+See our Learning Commons post for more information.